|Product||G Pen Elite|

 Battery life & charging options

-Depending on the temperature you are going to be vaping at, and how well-cured your weed is, you’ll be able to pull out between 4-10 sessions on one charge.
+Depending on the temperature you are going to be vaping at, and how well-cured your weed is, you’ll be able to pull out between 4-10 sessions on a single charge.

-The one thing I particularly liked is that you can easily check your battery life on the LED display.
+The one thing I particularly like is that you can easily check your battery life on the LED display.
 Battery is shown in the form of bars.

 The battery is neither removable nor replaceable.

-That means if something happens to the battery and it dies, there’s nothing you can do—except just throwing the whole device away.
+That means if something happens to the battery and it dies, there’s nothing you can do—except just throwing the whole device away or asking for a refund.

-G Pen Elite unit is compatible with dried herbs only.
+G Pen Elite is compatible with dry herbs only.

-It’s not compatible with concentrates, so if you are not a big fan of dabbing, this is a product for you.
+It’s not compatible with concentrates, so if you are not a big fan of dabbing, this is the right vape for you.

-If you like to treat yourself with concentrates from time to time, you should try out any other device suitable for both concentrates and dried herbs.
+If you like to treat yourself with concentrates from time to time, you should try to find a vaporizer suitable for both concentrates and herbs.

 Here’s a quick tip: To change from Fahrenheit to Celsius hold the power button and the up arrow at the same time.
 To change it back to Fahrenheit hold the down arrow and the power button.

-The G Pen Elite’s temperature range is more than fair since it’s a herb-only device.
+The G Pen Elite’s temperature range is just about right for a dry herb vaporizer.
 You can play around with it and see what temperature produces the best vapor for you.

-The recommended temperature for dried ground weed is somewhere between 175 and 190°C, but you can turn it up of course if you prefer.
-Keep in mind that the device gets really warm, especially on higher temperatures.
+Keep in mind that the device gets really warm, especially when heating it to high temperatures.
 The mouthpiece can get hot, too, particularly at the end of your session.

-Once you set the temperature, the G Pen Elite takes about 20 to 30 seconds to warm up, which is pleasantly quick.
+Once you set the temperature, the unit takes about 20 to 30 seconds to heat up, which is quick and efficient.

-The quality of the vapor on the G Pen Elite is fulfilling.
+G Pen Elite produces thick clouds of milky vapor.
 Since you have full control over the temperature, that also means that you have full control over the vapor, too.

 But in general, the vapor is smooth and consistent.
-The ceramic chamber heats the herbs evenly so it provides a rich and tasteful flavor.
+The ceramic chamber heats the material evenly so it provides a rich and tasty flavor.
+You can almost taste the terpenes, it’s that yummy.

-The airflow is fine, but the heating chamber is right under the mouthpiece, meaning there isn’t much time for vapor to cool down, which makes the vapor a bit harsh and dry—this may be unpleasant, depending on your vaping preferences.
+The airflow is fine, but the heating chamber is right under the mouthpiece, and there isn’t much time for vapor to cool down, which can make the vapor a bit harsh and dry at times—you might find this unpleasant, but I personally didn’t (it’s a rare occurrence).

-It only comes in black (they did have two special editions, but they are not available on the manufacturers’ website anymore).
+This unit only comes in black (they did have two special editions, but they are not available anymore).
 Maybe this has something to do with my taste, but I’ve seen better-looking vaporizers in the same price range.

-However, there are a few things about the design that makes this device stand out.
+However, there are a few things about the design that make this device stand out.
 Although I don’t like how it looks generally, I have to admit that the design is actually functional.

 Its discreet size means that this G Pen will easily fit in your pocket or purse.

-Before you use your vaporizer for the first time, you would want to sterilize it to remove any harmful substances and the smell from the manufacturing process.
+Before you use your vaporizer for the first time, you’ll want to sterilize it to remove any harmful substances and the factory smell.

 Then, press the up arrow button until you hit the highest temperature.
-To begin the heating press, hold the power button and let it run.
+To start heating it up, press and hold the power button and let it run.
 The device will automatically turn off after five minutes.

 To complete the process, repeat this two more times.